jackytrabbit/littlewing/README.md

-# littlewing
+# Little Wing
-A qmk/vial keyboard, split qaz.
+A qmk/vial keyboard, alice like qaz.
 Designed by LAZYDESIGNERS.